owentechnologist/PyQuiz/README.md

 ```
 Using the following as an example,
 generate a sample of 20 questions regarding
-"global geography"
+"any topic"
-without any numeric reference at the beginning of each line and providing one word answers, T, or F.
+without any numeric reference at the beginning of each line and providing one word answers with a blank space, T, or F.

 Most terms in Ballet are from the ______ language (fill in the blank)~french
 Alton Brown has good recipes (T or F)~T